Contact

 This theory posits that individuals are more likely to change when they feel autonomous, competent, and connected to others.
 In the Break from Alcohol Community, we fostered building supportive relationships that enhance motivation and commitment to change.

-These techniques and others provide the valuable foundation for understanding the complexities of substance abuse and help guide our members through the process of change, ultimately supporting their journey toward a life they desire and in control of their choices.
+These techniques and others provide the valuable foundation for understanding the complexities of our habits and help guide our members through the process of change, ultimately supporting their journey toward a life they desire and in control of their choices.

 Every day you delay is a day of lost clarity, energy, and growth.
 Take the step that fuels sharper decisions and stronger results—begin now.